eagle-ai/eagle-ai.github.io/hive-query-activity-monitoring.md

 permalink: /docs/hive-query-activity-monitoring.html
 ---

 *Since Apache Eagle 0.3.0-incubating.
-Apache Eagle (incubating) will be called Eagle in the following.*
+Apache Eagle will be called Eagle in the following.*

 This Guide describes the steps to enable HIVE[^HIVE] query activity monitoring.